aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### Overview

-A `DynamoDBTableEncryptionConfig` object provides the list of Beacons for the table associated with an operation, and other necessary configuration information.
+A `DynamoConfig` object provides the list of Beacons for the table associated with an operation, and other necessary configuration information.